JacoboLansac/audits/solo/pinlink-phase1-audit.md

 #### Impact: Medium

-Temporal halt of important contract functions such as `takeOnRent()` and `returnOnRent()`, until the time from `rental.startTime` is larger than the pause duration.
+Temporal halt of important contract functions such as `takeOnRent()` and `returnOnRent()`, until the time since `rental.startTime` until now is larger than the pause duration.
 Once this period passes, this bug has no effect.

 #### Recommendation

-The `calculateReward()` function should calculate zero rewards in the above scenario:
+Properly fixing this issue would require redesigning the pause logic.
+The easiest way to fixing it with low effort is that `calculateReward()` function should calculate zero rewards in the above scenario:

 ```diff
     function calculateReward(address account, uint256 tokenId, uint256 tokenAmount) private view returns (uint256) {